 We were told that there was nothing in us whatsoever that wanted God.

 Little by little, meetings sometimes became two hour events during which the pastor spoke, exhorted, accused, shamed, prayed to God loudly, accompanied by a minority of the congregation.
 Sometimes there was not even relief by way of singing, giving notices, or taking bread and wine.

 In order to encourage us, great things were promised for the future and a goal of purchasing the land next to the church for building was introduced.

-At one stage, the pastor asked us, privately, if we would be willing to mortgage our home to support a struggling family business owned by his son, but for which the church was encouraged to feel responsible.
-Thankfully we declined.
-It seemed clear that our new purchase of land and the prospect of building would have to be made at considerable personal financial cost.
-The pastor was unwilling to accept any form of financial help from outside our small church community.
+At one stage, the pastor asked us, privately, if we would be willing to mortgage our home to support a struggling family business owned by a son, but for which the church was encouraged to feel responsible.
+We declined.
+It seemed clear that our new purchase of land and the prospect of building would have to be made at considerable personal financial cost to the most faithful in the church.
+The pastor did not investigate available financial help from outside our small church community.
 Such help was considered unspiritual and lacking in faith.